elasticio/elasticio.github.io/content/_components/soap/triggers.md

 }
 ```

-### Known Limitations
+### Current Limitations

-1. Namespaces ignored and SOAP Body with 2 tags that have same name but in different namespaces would be invalid
+1. Namespaces ignored and SOAP Body with 2 tags that have the same name but in different namespaces would be invalid
 2. SOAP Headers not supported yet
-3. Retrieve Sample does not represent actual behavior of component
+3. Retrieve Sample does not represent actual behaviour of component